 If the above doesn’t feel satisfactory, you can use a VPN to create a new email account and send an email anonymously.
 In this case, you can use standard email providers like Gmail, Outlook, etc.

-But first, determine what all are you going to tell the email service provider because you will not be entering true data when creating a new anonymous email ID.
+But first, determine what you are going to tell the email service provider because you will not be entering true data when creating a new anonymous email ID.

 You need to turn on the VPN and set your country to something other than where you reside.
 Then fire up the browser.
 Go to the service providers’ website to create a new email ID.
 Put in fake information for everything, from name to phone number and other details – whatever the procedure asks you.